Robert James-Collier

-Robert James-Collier (born 23 September 1976), sometimes billed as Rob James-Collier, is a British actor widely known for his roles as Liam Connor in Coronation Street, Thomas Barrow in Downton Abbey, and Martin Evershed in Ackley Bridge.
+Robert James-Collier (born 23 September 1976) is a British actor widely known for his roles as Liam Connor in Coronation Street, Thomas Barrow in Downton Abbey, and Martin Evershed in Ackley Bridge.

-Early life
+Early life and education

-James-Collier was born in Salford, Greater Manchester, to parents James and Anne Collier as Robert James Collier.
+James-Collier was born on 23 September 1976 in Salford, Greater Manchester, to parents James and Anne Collier as Robert James Collier.
 When he became an actor, he hyphenated his middle name and surname to form a new surname, to comply with the rules of Equity and avoid confusion with another actor named Robert Collier.

 James-Collier was educated at St Patrick's Roman Catholic High School in Eccles, Greater Manchester.
 He studied business at the University of Huddersfield for his bachelor's degree, and later obtained a master's degree in marketing at the University of Manchester Institute of Science and Technology.

 Career

-Acting

 With no acting experience, James-Collier auditioned for the series Down to Earth.
 Stars Ricky Tomlinson and Denise Welch were convinced by his talent, and he got the part of the womanising pub landlord.
 In 2006, he appeared in New Street Law and played a small part as 'Stud' in Shameless series 3, episode 5 under the name of Rob Collier.

-In 2006, he joined Coronation Street as Liam Connor, joint owner of the Underworld factory.
+In 2006 he joined Coronation Street as Liam Connor, joint owner of the Underworld factory.
 He left the show in October 2008.
 In an interview in early 2008, he announced he would leave the soap but planned to return.
 However, in June 2008, it was reported that the character of Liam was set to be 'brutally' killed off as part of a murder-mystery plotline where three well-known residents fell under suspicion for the crime.
+He soon modelled for British catalogue retailer Argos, appearing in the Autumn/Winter 2007 and Spring/Summer 2008 catalogues.

-After leaving Coronation Street, James-Collier achieved international recognition as the scheming, lonely gay footman (and later under-butler) Thomas Barrow in the historical drama series Downton Abbey (2010–2015), subsequently appearing in the franchise's three feature films, Downton Abbey (2019), Downton Abbey: A New Era (2022) and Downton Abbey: The Grand Finale (2025).
+James-Collier achieved international recognition as the scheming, lonely gay footman (and later under-butler) Thomas Barrow in the historical drama series Downton Abbey (2010–2015), subsequently appearing in the franchise's three feature films, Downton Abbey (2019), Downton Abbey: A New Era (2022) and Downton Abbey: The Grand Finale (2025).

-He played Kevin O'Dowd in ITV's 2016 crime drama, The Level.
-In 2017, he starred in British horror film, The Ritual; The Guardian described his performance as "a fierce screen presence."
+He played Kevin O'Dowd in ITV's 2016 crime drama The Level.
+In 2017, he starred in British horror film The Ritual; The Guardian described his performance as "a fierce screen presence".
 He had a principal role in the "Cold River" episode of Vera, aired in 2018.

-In 2019, it was announced that he was cast in the third series of Channel 4 school-drama Ackley Bridge as Martin Evershed.
+In 2019 it was announced that he would be cast in the third series of Channel 4 school-drama Ackley Bridge as Martin Evershed.

-In September 2023, James-Collier starred in the Channel 5 drama series The Inheritance, appearing alongside Samantha Bond, Jemima Rooper, Gaynor Faye and Adil Ray.
+In September 2023 James-Collier starred in the Channel 5 drama series The Inheritance, appearing alongside Samantha Bond, Jemima Rooper, Gaynor Faye and Adil Ray.

-Modelling

-James-Collier modelled for British catalogue retailer Argos, appearing in the Autumn/Winter 2007 and Spring/Summer 2008 catalogues.
+In 2025 James-Collier starred as DC Ben Cooper in the series Cooper & Fry; the series, also starring Mandip Gill, aired on Channel 5 in November 2025.